-- Salt in advance and salt well (I season mine four days in advance, but you want to go at a minimum of 40 minutes).
+- Salt in advance, and salt well.
+(I season mine four days in advance, but you want to do it a minimum of 40 minutes ahead of time.)

-- For better searing, rest your steak uncovered on a rack in the fridge at least overnight and up to 4 days.
+- For better searing, rest your steak uncovered on a wire rack in the fridge at least overnight and up to four days.

 - Cook your meat gently, then sear at the end (this'll give you more evenly cooked meat and a better crust).

 - Flip your meat as often as you like (the whole thing about only flipping once is utter nonsense, and we can prove it).